 Structure, function and dietary sources of macro and micronutruients.
 Determination of individual nutrient requirements and diet analysis.
 Effect of nutrition and hydration on health and athletic performance.
 Efficacy and ethical considerations regarding the use of nutritional manipulation techniques, supplements and ergogenic aids to improve performance and enhance recovery.
 Prerequisite: CHM 1040.

 Basic principles of human physiology and metabolic processes used to produce and store energy with direct application to acute and chronic exercise.
 Structure, function and measurement of the cardiovascular, pulmonary and neuromuscular systems with respect to human activity and athletic performance.
-Measurement of hemodynamic parameters and expired ventilatory gasses to determine energy expenditure at rest and during exercise.
+Measurement of hemodynamic parameters and expired ventilatory gases to determine energy expenditure at rest and during exercise.
 Prerequisite: BIO 2110.

 Basic to advanced instrumentation used to evaluate aerobic capacity, flexibility, body composition, muscular strength and endurance.
 Pre-exercise screening, safety and legal ramifications of exercise as a therapeutic intervention.
 Physiological adaptation in response to acute and chronic exercise and its application to exercise prescription and training for athletic performance.
 Administration and application of various stress test protocols and exercise programs in developing individualized exercise prescriptions for healthy and diseased individuals.
 Effect of exercise on the treatment and progression of common lifestyle diseases.
 Prerequisite: BIO 2120.